 We suggest that you begin by deciding what type of award you or your organization will establish.

 • A scholarship is usually associated with some standard of academic performance.
-A particular field of study (e.g. medicine) is usually but not always stated.
+A particular field of study (e.g. medicine) is usual but not always stated.

 • A bursary is associated with financial need e.g. for students with dependent children, for students with outstanding OSAP loans.